peter-sharp/portfolio/README.md

 # peter-sharp-portfolio
-This is my portfolio / blog
+This is my portfolio / blog warts and all.